Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 }'

 Note: This requires using S3 bucket origin (not S3 website endpoint).
-Changed our CloudFront origin configuration.
+Change the CloudFront origin configuration accordingly.

 Issue #2: Missing Security Headers